ker2x/can-qwen-code-code/README.md

 - Despite providing 001/main.py as a context, the model keep creating a /main.py, which is the wrong file.
 Worse, sometimes it try to patch it (even when it doesn't exist)
 - Not sure if this is a plugin issue or a model issue.

+## i'm stuck

+The fact that it can't edit the right file is a critical issue.
+I'm kind of stuck here :(

 ----

 ## Anything below is AI generated